Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Other Types and Considerations

-• Pros: Focus on natural appearance, customized to individual features, high-quality materials used.
+• Pros: Focus on natural appearance, customized to individual features, and high-quality materials are used.

 • Best Use: Patients with high aesthetic concerns who are willing to invest in a natural-looking smile.